Porky Pig's Feat: Music

 Porky Pig's Feat contains the first use of the music "Powerhouse" in a cartoon.
 Composed by Raymond Scott, "Powerhouse" became iconic through its use in over forty Warner Bros. cartoons.
 "Blues in the Night" is heard after Daffy loses the rent money gambling in the elevator.
 "The Penguin", another Scott composition, can also be heard when Porky and Daffy run to the elevator with their bags.

 Home media

-The cartoon is one of several from WB to have fallen into the public domain.
+The cartoon is one of several from WB to have entered into the public domain.